Deployments

 -

-Compilation failures: If policy compilation fails, the error is surfaced next to the build version so you can diagnose it quickly.
+Compilation: Policies from all contributing stores are compiled together.
+If compilation fails, the error is surfaced so you can diagnose it quickly.

 -

 Test execution: After successful compilation, Cerbos Hub runs all policy tests found across the contributing stores.
-Failures are displayed in the build details view with full logs for debugging.
+Failures are displayed with full logs for debugging.

 -

-Bundle generation: When compilation and tests pass, the bundle status changes to Generated and all PDPs that are assigned to this deployment receive a push notification instructing them to download and activate the bundle immediately.
+Bundle generation: When compilation and tests pass, the bundle is generated and all PDPs assigned to this deployment receive a push notification to download and activate the new bundle immediately.

 For details on creating policy stores and connecting PDPs to receive bundles, see the related guides: